mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 Mi initially misconstrue the feedback that her game is hard as a positive thing.
 Other children come and play the game but only for less than a minute before leaving.
 While their feedback is non verbal the very short length of time that some of them spend is noticeable.
 After the last one leaves Mi comments "It's so frustrating."
 This suggests that through he process she understands her game is frustrating rather than pleasantly challenging.

 A variety of comments suggest comply with an emerging community norm of what a sensible jump behaviour should be.
 Feedback from Mick attempts to bridge a technical and conversational approach, direct feedback from Ch and then a more specifically technical explanation from  involving the naming of the variable _jump speed_.

+#### Agency vs Community - Agency with an evolving community

 These norming behaviours some of the informal norming behaviours that are less directive seen in the work of Rogoff and colleagues as explored in literature review [@rogoff_cultural_2003].

 DEVELOP THE LINK TO NORMING PRACTICES HERE OR IN DISCUSSION LATER

+ALSO IS THERE A TENSION BETWEEN THIS COMMUNITY NORMING AS AN EMERGING PRACTICE - AND INDIVIDUAL AGENCY HERE

+EXPLORE THIS IN RELATION TO RESEARCH - AND PERHAPS SHIFT TO LATER DISCUSSION

 #### Summary Playtesing and RQs